-Edgar Wallace - Watch Order: Vohrer Films
+Edgar Wallace Movies: Vohrer Films

 This watch list delivers a core Edgar Wallace experience from the series' most prolific and influential director.
 Alfred Vohrer directed 14 films in the series and became synonymous with the Krimi genre's signature style of kinetic camera work, self-aware humor, and masterful blending of crime and horror elements.